 Learn the steps on how to become a Registered Training Organisation.

 Starting an RTO can be a highly rewarding and profitable business.
-The education industry employees over 1 million employees in Australia and is a $20 billion export business.
+The education industry employs over 1 million employees in Australia and is a $20 billion export business.
 Having said it is a complicated and complex landscape to navigate.
-This guide is designed to help those that want to become and RTO but are not aware of just starting out.
+This guide is designed to help those that want to become an RTO but are not aware of just starting out.

 How to Become an RTO.

-The key to successful starting and maintain an RTO is ensure you understand the compliance regulations set up ASQA National Standards and Vocational & education Training Research.
+The key to successfully starting and maintaining an RTO is to ensure you understand the compliance regulations set up by ASQA National Standards and Vocational & education Training Research.

 What is an RTO?